 Pastoral meets academic at the Kenyon Farm, where students work and participate in a sustainable lifestyle.

-Picnic combines orientation tradition, Gund exhibit and local harvest
+Picnic combined orientation tradition, Gund exhibit and local harvest.

 Changes on campus include new health center, Hillel House, and Middle Path.